The Jungle Giants - 'Heavy Hearted'

 Since 2006 a host of breakthrough Queensland acts have earned their place among these icons.
-Amy Shark, Violent Soho, Ball Park Music, Cub Sport, Emma Louise and Hungry Kids of Hungary have all been honoured through the #ValleyWalkofFame initiative after winning the QMA Song of the Year.
+The Jungle Giants, Clea, Amy Shark, Violent Soho, Ball Park Music, Cub Sport, Emma Louise and Hungry Kids of Hungary have all been honoured through the #ValleyWalkofFame initiative after winning the QMA Song of the Year.
 Winners of the previously awarded Published Song of the Year (2006-2010) are also represented.

 Cub Sport - Do You Hear

 Timothy Carroll - Danshyttan